projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 -  **UART Init:** Initialize a pre-configured UART device used as the base physical console for HV and Service OS.

--  **Shell Init:** Start a command shell for HV accessible via the UART.

 -  **Memory Init:** Initialize memory type and cache policy, and creates MMU page table mapping for HV.

+-  **Scheduler Init:** Initialize scheduler framework, which provide the capability to switch different threads(like vcpu vs. idle thread) on a physical CPU, and to support CPU sharing.

 -  **Interrupt Init:** Initialize interrupt and exception for native HV including IDT and ``do_IRQ`` infrastructure; a timer interrupt